projectchrono/chrono/doxygen/documentation/description.md

 -   Large collection of joints and constraints: spherical, revolute, prismatic, universal, glyph, screw, bevel and spur gears, pulleys, etc.
 -   Unilateral constraints.
 -   Constraints to impose trajectories, or to force motion on splines, curves, surfaces, etc.
 -   Constraints can have limits (ex. elbow).
--   Constraints can be rheonomic or holonomic
+-   Constraints can be rheonomic or holonomic.
 -   Custom constraint for linear motors.
 -   Custom constraint for pneumatic cylinders.
 -   Custom constraint for motors, with reducers, learning mode, etc.
 -   On the fly constraint activation/deactivation.
 -   Simplified 1D dynamic models.
-Examples: powertrain, clutches, brakes, etc. For more sophisticated models see companion Chrono::Vehicle module.
+Examples: powertrain, clutches, brakes, etc. For more sophisticated models see the Chrono::Vehicle module.
 -   All physical items can have an arbitrary number of 'assets' used for defining visualization shapes, custom properties, etc.

 ### Solver